DXsmiley/mathbot/mathbot/help/roll.md

 The amount of dice shown is by default limited, if you wish to remove this limit you can enable the setting `f-roll-unlimited`.

 Example: `{{prefix}}roll 2d8`

+By default, dice are sorted in increasing order.
+Use the `{{prefix}}rollu` command to not sort the dice.